B2.3 Use mental math strategies to calculate percents of whole numbers, including 1%, 5%, 10%, 15%, 25%, and 50%, and explain the strategies used.

 Relationship of equality between a decimal number, the corresponding decimal fraction and the percentage

 We know that a decimal number represents a fraction whose denominator is a power of 10 (for example, \(0.3\; = \;\frac{3}{{10}}\); \(0.47 \; = \;\frac{{47}}{{100}}\)).
-The concept of percentage being intimately linked to the concept of fraction, there is only one step to take to connect the percentage, the decimal number and the decimal fraction.
-In the junior division, students who have acquired a good sense of number can move from one notation to another without difficulty.
+The concept of percent is closely connected to the concept of fraction, and so there is only one step to connect to decimal fractions and notation.
+In the Junior Division, students who have acquired a good sense of number can move from one notation to another without difficulty.

 To help students develop this skill, they should be regularly invited to express their answers using another notation.
 For example, teachers can encourage the student who answered that the \(\frac{3}{4}\) of the young people in the class have black hair to also express this answer in decimal notation (0.75) and as a percentage (75%).